martinstnv/research-notes/_posts/2025-11-30-understanding-cpu-architecture-and-memory-addressing.md

 As another example, the 16-bit value `0xCAFE` would be stored as `FECA0000` in little-endian format and as `0000CAFE` in big-endian format.
 Note that the leading zeros are typically displayed when showing memory contents in fixed-width formats.

-### Word Size
+### Word Size and Memory Access

 The word size of a CPU refers to the number of bits it processes or moves at a time.
-Common word sizes include 8-bit, 16-bit, 32-bit, and 64-bit, and this fundamental characteristic affects how the CPU accesses memory, how much memory it can address, and overall performance.
+For example, a 32-bit CPU works with 32-bit (4-byte) chunks, while a 64-bit CPU works with 64-bit (8-byte) chunks.
+Larger word sizes allow the CPU to handle bigger numbers and process more data at once, improving performance.

+Even though memory is addressed one byte at a time, CPUs typically read and write data in units of their word size.
+To support this, memory is often organized and accessed in aligned blocks, meaning that multi-byte values are stored at addresses that are multiples of the CPU’s word size.
+Aligned access is faster and more efficient, while misaligned access can slow down execution or even cause hardware exceptions on some systems.

+Word size also determines how the CPU interprets multi-byte values in memory.
+When reading a word, the CPU must know the system's endianness, whether the most significant or least significant byte comes first, so it can reconstruct the original value correctly.